jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 	- Version 9 for IPv6.
 - Use UDP as transport

+> [!INFO]
+> UDP used to convey accounting information
+> need to record every flow in a unidirectional flow

 Flow Concept in NetFlow
 - A flow is a unidirectional sequence of packets between a given source and destination, defined by a 7-tuple key consisting of the following fields:
 	- Source IP address